- How to cast a machine vote

 - Not claim the right to vote elsewhere.

 In addition, certain rules apply for Primary Elections.
 Because a primary is strictly a party election, only voters registered with one of the parties conducting a primary may participate in that party’s election.
 All registered voters (with or without party affiliation) may vote only in General and Special Elections.
 To learn more about your voting eligibility, contact the Board of Elections at 315-539-1760.

 Primary vs. General Elections

 A “Primary Election” is one in which only enrolled members of a party may vote for the purpose of nominating party candidates and electing party officers.
 In any election district, if a race is uncontested, no primary is held.
-A “Primary Election” is held on the first Tuesday after the second Monday in September unless otherwise changed by an act of the legislature.
+A “Primary Election” is held on the first Tuesday after the fourth Monday in June unless otherwise changed by an act of the legislature.
 Polls are open for voting from Noon until 9:00 p.m *(beginning 2020 polling hours for Primary Election will match General Election).

 The board of elections canvasses the returns of the primary elections as early as possible within nine days from the day upon which the primary election is held.
 The board tabulates the number of votes cast for all the candidates for nomination to each public office or for election to a party position, and the number of votes cast for each such candidate.
 The candidate receiving the highest number of votes shall be the nominee of his party in the general election for such office or will be elected to a party position.

 A “General Election” is an election that is open to all eligible voters regardless of party affiliation.
 The most prominent example is the Presidential election held every four years.
 General Elections occur on the first Tuesday in the month of November.
 Polls are open for voting from 6:00 a.m. until 9:00 p.m.